Locations:

 How is aniridia treated?

-Treating aniridia is usually focused on maintaining or improving your child’s vision.
+Treating aniridia focuses on maintaining or improving your child’s vision.

 Your child will need regular eye exams and visits with an eye care specialist.
 The sooner your provider diagnoses changes in your child’s eyes, the more likely they’ll be able to prevent symptoms or complications.

-• Medications: If your child develops glaucoma or issues with their cornea, your provider might prescribe medicated eye drops, artificial tears or other medications.
+• Medications.
+If your child develops glaucoma or cornea issues, your provider might prescribe medicated eye drops, artificial tears or other medications.

 Outlook / Prognosis

-What should I expect if my child has aniridia?
+What can I expect if my child has aniridia?

-This doesn’t mean every baby born with aniridia will for sure face these issues.
+But this doesn’t mean every baby born with aniridia will definitely face these issues.
 Talk to your provider or eye care specialist about what to expect as your child gets older.

 A note from Cleveland Clinic